An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Conclusions

 \section{Conclusions}

-In this paper, we developed an inexact variable metric proximal gradient-subgradient algorithm (iVPGSA) for solving a class of fractional optimization problems of the form \eqref{mainpro}.
-By incorporating a flexible error criterion and a sutiable variable metric, we enhanced the algorithm's adaptability and extended its applicability to a broader range of problems.
-Moreover, we conducted a comprehensive study of the convergence properties of our iVPGSA.
-In particular, we developed an improved KL-based analysis framework to establish the global convergence of the entire sequence and its convergence rate, without requiring a strict sufficient descent property.
-Our findings offer detailed insights into how the KL exponent influences the convergence rate in the presence of errors in the iterates.
-The proposed analysis framework has the potential to serve as a valuable tool for studying other inexact algorithms.
-Finally, we presented some numerical results to demonstrate the computational efficiency and advantages of our approach.
+In this paper, we developed an inexact variable-metric proximal gradient-subgradient algorithm (iVPGSA) for solving a class of fractional optimization problems of the form \eqref{mainpro}.
+By combining a flexible error criterion with a variable metric, the proposed method allows approximate subproblem solutions while exploiting problem structure in practical implementations.
+Moreover, we conducted a comprehensive convergence analysis of iVPGSA, including subsequential convergence, global convergence of the entire sequence, and convergence-rate estimates.
+In particular, we developed a new KL-based analysis framework, relying only on the classical KL property and its associated exponent, to handle the accumulated errors caused by inexact subproblem solutions without requiring a strict sufficient descent property.
+Our results clarify how the original KL geometry and the error decay jointly influence the convergence rate.
+The proposed analysis may also provide useful insights for studying other inexact methods with similar perturbed descent relations.
+Finally, numerical experiments demonstrated the computational efficiency and advantages of our approach.